Overview

 - Transplant-associated or iatrogenic Kaposi sarcoma.
 This type happens in people who take medicine to control the immune system after an organ transplant.

 - Classic Kaposi sarcoma.
-This type occurs in older men of Eastern European, Mediterranean and Middle Eastern descent.
+This type occurs in older adults of Eastern European, Mediterranean and Middle Eastern descent.
 It usually grows slowly and can cause swelling in areas such as the legs.

 - Endemic Kaposi sarcoma.
 This type affects young people in Africa.
 It can grow slowly on the skin or quickly inside the body.